Criticism of X (social network): Promotion of Elon Musk's tweets

 On February 7, 2023, Elon Musk convened a meeting of Twitter engineers and advisors to address the decline in engagement with his own tweets.
 One of the company's two principal engineers, after suggesting that public interest in Musk was waning following a peak during his acquisition of the platform, was fired.
 A Google Trends chart presented by employees had showed a decline in popularity.
 The following week, after the Super Bowl LVII, Twitter employee James Musk, who is Elon's paternal cousin, sent a message to the company's engineers concerning a "high-urgency" matter: that Elon Musk's tweet about the Super Bowl had received fewer impressions than one sent by US president Joe Biden.
 By that afternoon, Twitter's algorithm had been altered to artificially boost Musk's tweets by a factor of 1,000.
 Many users observed an overwhelming promotion of his posts in the "For You" tab.
 Following criticism, the boost was lessened to a smaller factor.

 Content suppression and censorship

-Despite claiming to be non-biased "digital town square" and a champion for freedom of speech.
-Twitter deliveries little or no search results, when searching for topics that are in opposition of the company or Elon's values and interests.
-Tags like "Chudai" and "Wataa" (those are not hashtags, just words in a post) are used to bypass those restrictions.
+Despite claiming to be a non-biased "digital town square" and a champion for freedom of speech.
+Twitter delivers little or no search results, when searching for topics that are in opposition of the company or Elon's values and interests.
+Tags like "Chudai" and "Wataa" (in the form of words, not hashtags) are used to bypass those restrictions.

+Image editing tool

+On December 29, 2025, Elon Musk have announced an on-site feature that would allow any user to take other's images and edit them without consent.
+Users voiced their concerns of art theft and deepfake photographs.
+Boichi, a South Korean Illustrator, voiced his frustration with the feature, and stated he would no longer be posting on X.

+In December 2025, Bloomberg reported that X users found Grok would comply with unconsensual requests to digitally undress individuals, including minors, or show them performing sexually explicit acts.
+The majority of these prompts were targeted at women and girls.
+An analysis of 20,000 images generated by Grok between December 25, 2025, and January 1, 2026, showed 2% were of people in bikinis or transparent clothes and appeared to be 18 or younger, including 30 of "young or very young" women or girls.
+A separate analysis conducted over 24 hours from January 5 to 6 calculated that users had Grok create 6,700 sexually suggestive or nudified images per hour.

-Government blocking of Twitter access
+Government blocking of Twitter/X access

-Twitter is also blocked by several governments.
-Currently, Twitter is blocked in eight countries around the world: China, Iran, Myanmar, North Korea, Russia, Turkmenistan and Venezuela.
+X is also blocked by several governments.
+X is currently blocked in seven countries around the world: China, Iran, Myanmar, North Korea, Russia, and Turkmenistan.